TOAST-DOCS/Certificate-Manager/en/console-guide.md

 ### Creating Notification Groups

-1. Click **+Create Groups** on the main page of notification group, and you'll find a page like below.
+1. Click **+ Create Groups** on the main page of notification group, and you'll find a page like below.
 ![alarmgroup-2.png](http://static.toastoven.net/prod_certificate_manager/202001/alarmgroup-2.png)
 2. Enter name for a group.
 No duplicate name is allowed.
 3. Enter whether to enable notification.
 You can choose whether to send all notifications, including expiration dates, to group users.